 What does my BMI mean?

-No matter what your BMI percentile is, it’s important to ask if it has changed over the last couple of years.
+No matter what your BMI percentile is, it’s important to ask if it has changed over the last few years.
 Although BMI can change when you’re growing or going through puberty, teens should ideally stay at about the same BMI percentile during their teen years.
 If your BMI percentile changes a lot either up or down, you should talk to your health care provider about possible reasons for the change.
-For people 20 years and older, healthy ranges do not differ by age or sex and are no longer given in percentiles.

 What if my BMI is high?